eefborromeo/techdegree-project2/README.md

 # techdegree-project2

 This is my submission for Project 2: Responsive Layout.
-I am aiming for the Exceeds Expectations grade.
+I received an Exceeds Expectations grade for this project.